 The UK may be the start-up capital of Europe, but not when it comes to women.
-Despite a sharp increase in female self-employment during austerity government, the number of women starting and scaling businesses remains much lower than that of men and of women in similar economies.
+Despite a sharp increase in female self-employment since the 2008 downturn, the number of women starting and scaling businesses remains much lower than that of men, and of women in similar economies.
 What’s holding us back?
 The picture varies depending on the stage of intention or business, but the mix is the same: access to funding and networks, primary care responsibilities, sectors and skills.

 Women in business and self-employment, female entrepreneurship and enterprise facts and statistics are listed here on the Prowess website.
 This is a useful resource for journalists, researchers and students.